 Outside Oxford Brookes, Katharine is Executive Secretary of The Malone Society (www.malonesociety.com).
 Since its foundation in 1906, the Society’s purpose has been to make more accessible the materials essential for the study of English Renaissance drama.

 Katharine is a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
 She has recently examined PhD dissertations at the Shakespeare Institute, UCL, the University of Cambridge, the University of St Andrews and Loughborough University.
-She is External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.
+She has served as External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.